vedverma123/career-agent/README.md

 - 👔 Roles matching your profile (Principal Engineer / Tech Lead in Dubai fintech)
 - 📈 Skill trends — rising, stable, fading in senior engineering JDs
 - 💰 Salary benchmarks — current market rates for your level in Dubai
-- 🔍 Companies to watch — who's hiring, expanding, or funded
 - 🧠 Weekly insight — one actionable career observation

 **First Monday of each month — adds:**